Philadelphia Fury (1978–1980): Third season and move

 At the beginning of 1980, George O'Neill head coach of the Major Indoor Soccer League team the Philadelphia Fever and member of the NASL 1973 Championship winning Philadelphia Atoms was hired as an assistant coach.
 The roster was revamped again, with less than half of the previous season's roster returning.
 Davie Robb who had led the team in scoring the previous season as well as acting as team captain and voted team MVP was traded to the Vancouver Whitecaps.
-Notable additions to the squad brought in by Firmani included Netherlands national football team forward Bobby Vosmaer, Đorđe Koković, and Andrew Parkinson.
-After training for two weeks in the Miami area, the Fury played two games against the Puerto Rico national football team in Puerto Rico, winning both before opening the season against the Tampa Bay Rowdies.
+Notable additions to the squad brought in by Firmani included Netherlands national team forward Bobby Vosmaer, Đorđe Koković, and Andrew Parkinson.
+After training for two weeks in the Miami area, the Fury played two games against the Puerto Rico national team in Puerto Rico, winning both before opening the season against the Tampa Bay Rowdies.
 On May 17, 1980, it was reported that Molson Brewery was negotiating to purchase the team and move it to Montreal.
 Rumors of the move continued throughout the season.
 The Fury ended the 1980 season in last place of the with a record of ten wins and twenty-two losses.
 Managing director Larry Levine announced that if a local buyer could be found, the team would be sold to Molson.
 On October 6, 1980, NASL Commissioner Phil Woosnam announced the team ownership rights had been transferred to Molson and Montreal.
 The team had reportedly lost more than $3.1 million in its three seasons.